Boris_2009_2

 Medical University Hannover, GermanyInstitute of Medical Informatics

-Department of Biosignal Processing
+Department of Biosignal Processing and Biometry

-A 7-month sabbatical sponsored by the Commission for Science and Technological Development of the European Community, DG XII.
+A sabbatical sponsored by the Commission for Science and Technological Development of the European Community, DG XII.

 1993